 Most people do not think about their subfloor when considering new hardwood flooring.
 But this foundation for your hardwoods is one of the most important parts of your installation.
-It is the part that lies under solid hardwood or engineered hardwood floors, out of view.
+It is the part that lies under hardwood flooring and out of view.
 But it provides the strength and longevity of your investment.
 Below, we look at the types of subfloor required for hardwood floors and factors you should consider before your flooring project begins.

 Four Layers of Hardwood Flooring